A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Benchmark scenario

 So far, we have presented various coupling concepts for free flow and porous-medium flow.
 These concepts differ in the description of processes in the porous region and across the fluid--porous interface, where different mathematical models are employed, whereas the free flow for all concepts is modeled based on the stationary Stokes equations.
 The uncertainty, due to the choice of adequate representation of the system of interest, is known as conceptual uncertainty.
 In addition to the conceptual uncertainty, each computational model includes uncertain parameters, such as material parameters, or interface location, requiring a thorough investigation.
 This type of uncertainty is known as parametric uncertainty.
 Uncertain model inputs, defined later, must be propagated through the model or simulation (also known as uncertainty propagation) to effectively assess competing modeling concepts' response quantities and validate the corresponding computational models against a reference solution.

-Regarding the coupled Stokes--Darcy model with the \textit{Classical IC}, the benchmark scenario contains four uncertain parameters: the maximum boundary velocity at the inflow boundary, the exact interface position, the Beavers--Joseph coefficient, and the permeability tensor.
-We refer to \Cref{sec:intro} for a brief literature overview on the role of these model parameters.
+As described in Section~\ref{sec:classical}, regarding the coupled Stokes--Darcy model with the \textit{Classical IC}, the benchmark scenario contains four uncertain parameters: the maximum boundary velocity at the inflow boundary, the exact interface position, the Beavers--Joseph coefficient, and the permeability tensor.
 In contrast to the \textit{Classical IC}, the \textit{Generalized IC} do not contain the Beavers--Joseph coefficient.
 Further, the \textit{Generalized IC} rely on the assumption that the interface location may not be below the top of the solid inclusions.
-Correspondingly, the parameters and their associated distributions as prior knowledge for the Stokes--Darcy model with the \textit{Classical IC} and the \textit{Generalized IC} are listed in \Cref{tab:Params_Ranges_StokesDarcy_classic} and \Cref{tab:Params_Ranges_StokesDarcy_general}, respectively.
+Correspondingly, the parameters and their associated distributions as prior knowledge for the Stokes--Darcy model with the \textit{Classical IC} and the \textit{Generalized IC} are listed in Tables~\ref{tab:Params_Ranges_StokesDarcy_classic} and \ref{tab:Params_Ranges_StokesDarcy_general}, respectively.

-As for the \textit{Pore-Network} model, we consider the total conductance $g_{ij}$ in \eqref{eq:pnmcond} (see \Cref{fig:pnm}) as uncertain parameter to be inferred during the calibration phase.
+As for the \textit{Pore-Network} model, we consider the total conductance $g_{ij}$ in \eqref{eq:pnmcond} (see Figure~\ref{fig:pnm}) as uncertain parameter to be inferred during the calibration phase.
 This parameter plays the role of permeability in the pore-network setting.
 Another uncertain input parameter is the pore-scale slip coefficient $\beta_\pore$.
 It can be determined numerically in a preprocessing step, in which it is approximated by solving a simplified, equivalent problem of free flow over a single pore throat intersecting with the lower boundary of the free-flow channel~\cite{weishaupt2020a}.
-The list of considered uncertain parameters and their associated distribution as prior knowledge for the PNM model are presented in \Cref{tab:Params_Ranges_PNM}.
+The list of considered uncertain parameters and their associated distribution as prior knowledge for the PNM are presented in Table~\ref{tab:Params_Ranges_PNM}.

 As opposed to uncertainties, errors are defined as the difference between the true value and the predicted value, and have both a sign and a magnitude.
 We consider the errors associated with the model discrepancy error, numerical approximation, and surrogate modeling in our analysis.
-These errors are aggregated and used as diagonal entries of the residual covariance matrix $\Sigma$ in the likelihood function in \Cref{eq:BayesLikelihood}.
+These errors are aggregated and used as diagonal entries of the residual covariance matrix $\Sigma$ in the likelihood function in \eqref{eq:BayesLikelihood}.